The Ultimate AAU was manufactured by Radio (1936) Ltd in 1936.

 Intermediate Frequency: 250kc/s? (common frequency for Radio Ltd around this era) or possibly 410kc/s (model XC all-wave)

-Chassis Notes: Skyscraper model XS, Ultimate model AAU appear the same
+Chassis Notes (most schematics can be clicked to download a full size version): Skyscraper model XS, Ultimate model AAU appear the same

 General Construction Notes for Radio (1936) Ltd: Early Radio Ltd. schematics did not show the models, just the year, valves and bands, so some sleuthing is required to find the right one.